RayanAziz/Mahckoor/README.md

    - Location
    - Pinned Tweet
 3. Stream real-time tweets from monitored accounts and analyze them.
-4. Support for detecing custom blacklisted words.
+   a.
+Support for detecing custom blacklisted words.
-5. Support for sending tweeted links to OSINT for analysis (only VT so far).
+   b.
+Support for sending tweeted links to OSINT for analysis (only VT so far).
-6. Intelligently set Twitter API query frequency to avoid hitting rate limits.
+6. Intelligently set Twitter API query frequency to avoid hitting API rate limits.
+7. Maximum detection delay: 12 seconds (it's 10 seconds but Twitter rate limits are inconsistent sometimes).
-7. Sending alerts via email & remote logging to SIEM on UDP port 514 in CEF.
+8. Sending alerts via email & remote logging to SIEM on UDP in CEF.
-8. Easy to configure and deploy
+9. Easy to configure and deploy
-### Features in mind:
+### Ideas in mind:
 1. Detect malformed config.ini.
 2. Log to a local file.
 3. Give options to ignore alerting on some monitors (e.g. don't alert for changes in the profile picture).
-4. Support for matching against the blacklist regardless of character case to reduce size.
+4. Support for matching against the blacklist regardless of character case to reduce list size.
 5. Utilize machine/deep learning to detect anamoulous and malicious tweets.
 6. Support for analyzing tweet replies to phishing.
-7. Alert if sensitive media is tweeted, and OCR text in it.
+7. Alert if sensitive media as per Twitter judgement is tweeted, and OCR text in it.
+8. Support for more than 5 accounts with 1 Twitter bearer token workaround.
-8. Support for more TI & OSINT platforms (urlscan integration with nice features is upcoming).
+9. Support for more TI & OSINT platforms (urlscan integration with nice features is upcoming).
 ## Requirements
 1. Python packages:
    - colorama==0.4.6